 - the type and effectiveness of treatments

 Severe cracking, oozing, and bleeding in cases of severe eczema can become dangerous.
 Widespread eczema also makes infection more likely because of the increased chance of broken skin.

-Typically, dermatologists start treatment by prescribing topical corticosteroid creams.
-If these are not enough, many doctors will prescribe a light therapy treatment.
+Depending on the extent of psoriasis, your dermatologists may start treatment by prescribing topical corticosteroid creams and a topical vitamin D derivative.
+If these are not enough, some doctors may prescribe a light therapy treatment.

-Some barrier creams may also be useful to protect skin from irritants and infections, allowing it to heal.
+While there have been several prescription barrier creams prescribed for the condition, they are just as effective as petroleum jelly.
+It may also be useful to protect skin from irritants and infections, allowing it to heal.

 A life with psoriasis

-By spreading the word that psoriasis isn’t contagious and that it’s a chronic autoimmune condition, you can help people with psoriasis feel better understood and more welcome in society.
+By spreading the word that psoriasis is not contagious and that it’s a chronic autoimmune condition, you can help people with psoriasis feel better understood and more welcome in society.

 A life with eczema

-Understanding the differences between psoriasis and eczema can help you recognize and appropriately treat your condition.
+Understanding the differences between psoriasis and eczema can help you recognize and get the right treatment for your condition.